zackb/continuum/continuum/README.md

 ###Microsecond Resolution

-###Backup/Restore
- - Streaming {Input,Output} backup and restore via incremental backup/restore
-   - snapshots? pruning snapshots?

-###Scaling
- - add disks via ShardRockSlab (or ShardedSlab? no)
- - add slaves/read replicas
- - application level sharding by key or time

 ###Performance
  - Copy is BSON Best?
  - Test no tags
  - Remove tags from body (in id?)

+###Backup/Restore
+ - Streaming {Input,Output} backup and restore via incremental backup/restore
+   - snapshots? pruning snapshots?

 ###Store all session, metric, series data in continuum?
  - Is it possible?